Aryan2727-debug/Text-Utility-App/README.md

 4) We can also change the font-style , font-size and color of the text.
 5) There is also an option to toggle between Dark Mode and Light Mode.
 6) All these utilities are created with the help of Components and the useState Hook in ReactJS.

+# Created with Vite.
+The commands used are :-

+1) npm init vite
+2) npm install

+# To run the App :-
+npm run dev